github/docs/content/purchases/osmand-live/osmand-live-android.md

 ---
-title: About OsmAnd Navigation 1
+title: OsmAnd Live subscription on Android
 intro: 'Branches within repositories that belong to organizations can be configured so that only certain users, teams, or apps can push to the branch.'
 product: '{% data reusables.gated-features.branch-restrictions %}'
 redirect_from: